 The process of creating a LinkedIn page is rather straightforward:

-Click the Work icon in the upper-right corner of your LinkedIn homepage.
+Click the "For Business" icon in the upper-right corner of your LinkedIn homepage.

 Scroll down and click Create a Company Page.

 Select the Page type from one of the following:

 Enter your Page identity, Company or Institution details, and Profile information.